QuakeC

 QuakeC is a compiled language developed in 1996 by John Carmack of id Software to program parts of the video game Quake.
 Using QuakeC, a programmer is able to customize Quake to great extents by adding weapons, changing game logic and physics, and programming complex scenarios.
 It can be used to control many aspects of the game itself, such as parts of the AI, triggers, or changes in the level.
 The Quake engine was the only game engine to use QuakeC.
 Following engines used DLL game modules for customization written in C, and C++ from id Tech 4 on.

 Overview

 The QuakeC source to the original id Software Quake game logic was published in 1996 and used as the basis for modifications like capture the flag and others.
 QuakeC source code is compiled using a tool called qcc into a bytecode kept in a file called progs.dat.
 The programmers of Quake modifications could then publish their progs.dat bytecode without revealing their source code.
 Most Quake mods were published this way.

-QuakeC allowed the Quake engine to dominate the direction of the first-person shooter genre.
-Thanks to Carmack's idea of extending video game life by adding unlimited expandability (extensibility already played a big role in Doom), an enormous Internet community of gamers and programmers alike has arisen and many modern multiplayer games are extensible in some form.

 QuakeC is known as interpreted because as Quake runs, it is continually interpreting the progs.dat file.